Inference for Impulse Responses under Model Uncertainty: Monte Carlo Simulations

 Figure \ref{cp_dgp1_100} and \ref{cp_dgp1_200} display CPs of the various inferential procedures discussed above for DGP1 for $T=100$ and $T=200$.
 Based on the two model selection criteria employed, we can partly confirm the findings of \citet{GHP13}.
 That is, if evidence for a particular rank is weak, pre-testing seems not to deliver more accurate inference than (bootstrap) CIs based on unrestricted OLS.
 This holds for both sample sizes considered.
 However, these two frequently used approaches can both not be considered as reliable strategies for the construction of inference -- minimum CPs are well below 60\%.
 Surprisingly, even when the true model specification is imposed (which could be considered to be the \textit{oracle} method), CPs are generally not closer to the nominal level either; both for short and long horizons.
 Endogenous rank selection does not seem to improve the performance compared to the pre-testing procedure.
 FDB bagging does give CPs closer to nominal level, in particular when based on AIC.
 However, the WIMP intervals outperform all other methods, and deliver CPs that are on average quite close to the $95\%$ nominal level.

 Figure \ref{width_dgp1} presents the corresponding average width of the bootstrap intervals over all horizons for the five most relevant methods.
 There are several interesting observations to make from this figure.
-First, note that even though FDB bagging and WIMP produce much more accurate intervals than OLS or imposing the true rank, they actually do not produce intervals that are much wider.
-It of course makes perfect sense that they deliver wider intervals, as the intervals of the other methods are too narrow, but the limited extent to which they are wider indicates the methods are not overly conservative.
-Second, even though the WIMP method produces more accurate intervals than FDB bagging, intervals are not wider.
-This shows that the mechanism imposed in the WIMP to reduce the impact of implausible models works well in practice.
+First, note that even though FDB bagging and WIMP produce much more accurate intervals than OLS or imposing the true rank, they actually do not produce intervals that are much wider and overly conservative.
+Second, even though the WIMP method produces more accurate intervals than FDB bagging, intervals are not wider, indicating that the mechanism imposed in the WIMP to reduce the impact of implausible models works well in practice.